GI Jill: Jack and Jill and G.I. Jive

-GI Jive
+The program included interview with numerous stars such as Bob Hope, Bing Crosby, Frank Sinatra and Dinah Shore amongst others.

 Jill, with her commentary and records, was sometimes called "America's answer to Tokyo Rose" and Axis Sally but Jill said later that was not the point because American servicemen did not take broadcasters like Tokyo Rose and Axis Sally seriously.
 "Our men — those who listened to enemy propaganda — only listened because there was nothing else to do," she said.

 In his memoir, An American Adventure: From Early Aviation through Three Wars to the White House, diplomat and National Security Council member William Lloyd Stearman reflected on hearing Jill during his time in the Navy: "GI Jill ... did so much to bolster our morale.
 She came across like a wholesome girl-next-door who began each radio show with 'Hi-ya, fellas!
 This is GI Jill with the GI Jive.' ...
 We all loved her."

 Jill's rapport with listeners went beyond the 15 minutes of each broadcast.
 As servicemen wrote letters asking her to play certain records, she tried to reply to each letter she received, answering as many as 500 letters per week, including a photograph of herself with her letter.

 Interaction went both ways as some listeners sent Jill pictures of themselves, leading her to comment, "I think I was the only person in the world who had pinup boys."
 Some even sent her hand-made trinkets like a bracelet fashioned from a crashed airplane's broken window and a crudely inscribed heart-shaped pendant saying, "To Jill from Lou, 1944".
 Most of the letters and photographs that she received were destroyed when her family's house in Hollywood burned.

 Jill's success led to a spin-off program of sorts when Virginia C. Claudon Allen was trained to broadcast in India to counteract broadcasts of Radio Tokyo.
-Allen "was sometimes referred to as the GI Jill of India."
+Allen "was sometimes referred to as the GI Jill of India".
 The original Jill eventually began a second program, AEF Jukebox.

 Personal life

-Martha Wilkerson married Mort Werner on March 18, 1939.
+Martha Wilkerson married Robert Morton "Mort" Werner on March 18, 1939.
 At that time, she worked at radio station KMTR in Los Angeles, California, and he was program director there.
-They have two daughters.
+They had two daughters together.
+She also took time to write for the screen, which included Hard, Fast and Beautiful (1951) and episodes for The Virginian.

-In the mid-1960s, Wilkerson and Werner, who was by then a vice president at NBC, lived in Scarsdale, New York with their teenage daughter.
-Reflecting on her experiences in broadcasting, the ex-disc jockey called her work as GI Jill, "the most important thing I've ever done in my life."
+In the early 1960, Werner was president of the American Academy of Arts and Sciences and by the mid-1960s, served as vice president at NBC, at the time he and Wilkerson lived in Scarsdale, New York with their teenage daughter.
+Reflecting on her experiences in broadcasting, the ex-disc jockey called her work as GI Jill, "the most important thing I've ever done in my life".

-Mort Werner died in 1990.
-Martha Wilkerson Werner died in 1999.
+She retired in 1975, and lived in Maui, Hawaii, her husband Mort Werner, died in Maui aged 73, in April 1990 from kidney failure.
+Martha Wilkerson Werner died on February 9, 1999, aged 80.